sawers-rellan-labs/grassGEA/hpc_pipeline.md

 #BSUB -e stderr.%J
 module load conda
 conda activate /usr/local/usrapps/maize/sorghum/conda/envs/r_env

-# I'll send every thing as is stored in the config

 # Quotes are to make it also compatible  with the blank space
 # in the Google Drive "My Drive" folder mounted in my mac